Updated: December 12, 2024

 To buy a property in Porto for rental purposes, choose a high-demand area, ensure the property meets rental standards, obtain necessary licenses, and consider using a property management service for efficiency.

-There are currently restrictions on securing an Alojamento Local (AL) License, which is required to rent out your property in the short term, so make sure you stay up-to-date on the latest updates surrounding short-term rentals in Portugal.
+Fortunately, some of the previous restrictions on securing an Alojamento Local (AL) License, which is required to rent out your property in the short term, have been amended, so short-term rentals in Porto should see a boost in the coming months.
+Make sure you stay up to date on the latest updates about the Alojamento Local licenses in Portugal.

 Completing a property purchase in Porto typically takes 1-4 months, depending on the complexity of the transaction and the efficiency of due diligence and financing processes.